crew

 Summaries

-The controller summary shows how many tasks each worker ran, how many total seconds it spent running tasks, and how many tasks threw warnings and errors.
+The controller summary shows how many tasks were completed and popped, how many total seconds the workers spent running tasks, how many tasks threw warnings or errors, etc.

 controller$summary()